tainish/TennisNet/README.md

 	-  Alternatively stop the swing in the impact position and take a picture.
 2. Upload images of the impact pose into the `input/` folder and delete pre-existing images.
 3. Run `main.py`.
+4. The green plot is the professional and the red plot is the user.

 # Development